Skip to main content

 Incident reports can also be sent to endbias@umn.edu.

-An incident that involves a student who is not receiving Disability Resource Center-approved accommodations may be addressed here.
+Report concerns that a student is not receiving Disability Resource Center-approved accommodations here.

 Free speech and academic freedom